oracle-livelabs/developer/visual-builder/studio/create-web-app/add-pages/add-pages.md

     ![](images/employees-add-create-mainflow.png "This image shows the page flow for the application's main flow.
 The main-employees page points to the main-create-employee page, and  the main-start page points to the main-create-department page.")

 8. Return to the main-employees page.
 (You can double-click the page tile, in addition to using other navigation mechanisms.)
 If necessary, click **Reload Design Preview** ![Reload Design Preview icon](images/reload-icon.png) to display the new employee, both in the table and the bar chart.
-9. Click **Code** (next to **Design** in the Page Designer toolbar) to view the HTML code for the `main-employees` page.
+9. Click **Code** (next to **Design** in the Page Designer toolbar) to view the HTML code for the main-employees page.
 You can see the code for the title, the table, and the chart within `div` elements.
 The components and classes all begin with `oj-`, indicating that they are Oracle JavaScript Extension Toolkit (JET) components.

     ![](images/employees-add-create-code.png "This image shows the HTML code for the main-employees page.")

-    Select the **oj-bind-text** value and change `Employees` to `My Employees`, then click **Design** to see your changes reflected in the page's visual editor.
+    Select the **oj-bind-text** value (at the top) and change `Employees` to `My Employees`, then click **Design** to see your changes reflected in the page's visual editor.

     ![](images/employees-code-view-changetitle.png "This image shows the <oj-bind-text> component code, with its value changed to My Employees. ")

      Whichever mode you choose to work in (visual or source code), your changes are synced to keep both views consistent.

 10. Now click **Structure** to view the structure of components on the main-employees page.
-Components that aren't currently visible on the page fade into the background to allow you to focus on parts of a page, a section at a time
+Components that aren't currently visible on the page fade into the background to allow you to focus on parts of a page, a section at a time.

     ![](images/employees-add-create-structure.png " ")